 Looking to get your music into commercials, TV shows, films, video games, and other media?

 Who wouldn’t, right?

 Broadly speaking, this is called music licensing.
 And there are different companies that can help connect your music to decision makers (often music supervisors).
 Some are self-serve, and some are more hands-on.
 Some actively promote your music, some do not.

 In this hands-on guide, we look specifically at Songtradr, which is a multi-faceted company offering music licensing services.
 Are they any good?
+Are they better than alternatives like Audiio?
 Let’s get into it.

 What Is Songtradr?

 Songtradr allows you to license, distribute, and monetize your music.